TheSoftNode/alx-low_level_programming/0x00-hello_world/README.md

 6. 5-printf.c: A  C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.

 7. 6-size.c: A C program that prints the size of various types on the computer it is compiled and run on.

+8. 100-intel: A script that generates the assembly code (Intel syntax) of a C code and save it in an output file.